Best Examples of Black Friday Emails To Inspire Your Own

 1. Announcement — 7-10 days before Black Friday.
 Describe what promotions and discounts you have but be careful.
 Subtly hint, but don’t reveal all the cards at once.

-2. Notification at the start of the promotion — on Black Friday or just before your sale starts.
-Now describe all the conditions: what products are on sale, what are the discounts, how long the promotion will last, etc. The clearer the offer, the better your customers’ shopping experience.
+2. Notification at the start of the promotion on Black Friday or just before your sale starts.
+Now describe all the conditions: what products are on sale, what the discounts are, how long the promotion will last, etc. The clearer the offer, the better your customers’ shopping experience.

 3. Last chance notification — send this message to those who have not bought anything yet.
 If they didn’t shop for themselves, try a different approach.
 Showcase that your star product can be a great gift to their partner, friend, or family member.

 Below is the 3-part Black Friday email campaign by Bose.
-Swipe to see all emails:
+Earlier in the article, we’ve already demonstrated how the scratch-off trick works.
+Now swipe to see all emails in the sequence:

 A Black Friday email with a scratch-off sticker that says Scratch off and unveil how big you can save this year.